 Tool windows have a new layout and behaviour:

 The tool window bars have big icons for easier visual navigation and a cleaner look.
+You can opt for smaller icons in the compact mode.
 To see a tool window's name, hover over its icon for a tooltip.

-Top left and right tool window bars open vertical windows on the left and right sides accordingly.
+Tool window icons in the upper parts of the left and right bars open vertical tool windows on the left and right sides of the IDE window.

-Bottom left and right bars open horizontal tool windows at the bottom of the IDE.
+The icons in the bottom parts of the bars open horizontal tool windows at the bottom of the IDE window.

 The More tool windows button shows tool windows not yet present on any of the tool window stripes.
 When a tool window is selected, it is opened and its button appears on the default stripe for this tool window.